-Brush, Colorado is full of small town charm and rich history.
-Nestled in the high plains of northeastern Colorado this sunny and cheerful town packs a fairly large population of 5,463 recorded residents in 2010.
+Brush, Colorado is full of small-town charm and rich history.
+Nestled in the high plains of northeastern Colorado, this sunny and cheerful town packs a fairly large population of 5,339 recorded residents in 2020.

-Brush Area Museum and Cultural Center – Step back in time and discover the history of Brush at the once Knearl School, now the Brush Area Museum and Cultural Center.
-Originally built in 1911, it operated for 61 years as a school before turning into the town’s cultural center.
-From the Texas-Montana Trail to the town’s cattle feeding operations, there is a lot to learn about this tiny town.
+Brush Area Museum and Cultural Center – Step back in time and discover the history of Brush at the old Knearl School, now the Brush Area Museum and Cultural Center.
+Originally built in 1911, the building operated for 61 years as a school before turning into the town’s cultural center, with exhibits on town history including the Texas Montana Trail.

 In-town recreation includes golf, four local parks, an outdoor swimming pool, and a roller skating rink.
 Area attractions just outside of town offer the outdoor enthusiast a lot to explore.

 - Municipal Campground is right in town and offers 17 sites.
 3 are designated for tent camping, and the other 14 are suitable for RVs.
 There are full hook-up options available, as well as a dump site.

 - Read about the camping near Fort Morgan and Jackson Lake.

 - Prairie Trails Park is in the southern part of town and has a nice walking trail around the 2.5 acre fishing pond.

 - Jean K. Tool State Wildlife Area is a peaceful place to explore the banks of the South Platte River.
 Be sure you have either a fishing or hunting license, as it is required to enter the area.